fthdgn-gh/website/content/blog/it-isnt-there/index.en.md

 There are a lot of maybes riddled through this... mess.
 Maybe this, maybe that, but I want to change it.
 I want some answers!

 What is missing and why it isn't there anymore?
-Is it good that it's gone, or it's a warning of some sorts?
+Is it good that it's gone, or is it a warning of some sorts?

 I think it comes down to two things.
 First, I don't care about most of the stuff going around me like I used to, meaning, I'm bored.
 Second, because of this, my interest to some of the things I did back then is not there anymore.